 - How much can I save?

-- This approach limits the need of taking on excessive risk.
+- This approach limits the need to take on excessive risk.
 Why take on risk where there is no need?

-- How much risk do need to take
+- How much risk do you need to take?

-Often in investing you are given a benchmark.
+When it comes to investing, you are often given a benchmark.
 The popular benchmark is the S & P 500.
 Often US investors use the S & P 500, a measure of the returns of the top 500 US companies.
-This is one way for an investor to determine if the investments they chose to sink their money into is performing well.
-While you can simply choose to invest in all 500, many invest advisors say they can do better.
-Tracking error is a way of determining if they matched their bravado.
+This is one way for an investor to determine if the investments they choose to sink their money into are performing well.
+While you can choose to invest in all 500, many investment advisors say they can do better.
+Tracking error is a way to determine if they matched their bravado.

-Frequently there are recipes on the boxes of the ingredients that you buy.
-Most of the ingredients call for generics, like salt or sugar.
-However, the manufacturer of the brand you selected specifies you use their brand for that needed ingredient.
-What if you used the generic rather than name brand?
+You can frequently find recipes on the boxes of the ingredients that you buy.
+The ingredients call for generics, like salt or sugar.
+However, the manufacturer of the brand you selected also specifies that you use their brand for that needed ingredient.
+What if you used the generic rather than the name brand?
 Would it change the taste?

-The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.
+The opinions expressed in this article are to provide general information, and not intended to provide specific advice or recommendations.
 To determine which investment(s) may be appropriate for you, consult your financial advisor prior to investing.
 All performance referenced is historical and is no guarantee of future results.
-All indices are unmanaged and may not be invested into directly.
+All indices are unmanaged and may not be invested directly.